12 Nutrient Transfer During Pregnancy

 The main energy-yielding nutrients for the fetus are glucose, and to a lesser degree amino acids.
 The fetus is not able to use fat as an energy source.
 Long chain fatty acids are needed, but as building blocks for growing tissues only.

-The fetus does not produce glucose via .
-Since glucose is the main energy source for the fetus and is also used as a building block a constant flow of glucose from the mother is necessary to support optimal fetal growth.
+The fetus does not produce glucose via gluconeogenesis.
+Since glucose is the main energy source for the fetus, and is also used as a building block, a constant flow of glucose from the mother is necessary to support optimal fetal growth.

-From mid-gestation to term the glucose demand increases 14-fold.
-In order to meet this demand the mother’s insulin sensitivity will decline somewhat (=physiological insulin resistance).
+From mid-gestation to term, the glucose demand increases 14-fold.
+To meet this demand, the mother’s insulin sensitivity will decline somewhat (=physiological insulin resistance).
 Insulin dependent maternal tissues such as muscles and liver will take up less glucose.
 That way maternal glucose blood concentrations remain elevated longer after a meal.
 This is the same mechanism you learned about in the T2D chapter.

-This metabolic adaption allows for a higher glucose concentration in the IVS in the placenta.
+This metabolic adaptation allows for a higher glucose concentration in the IVS in the placenta.

-Once the glucose is circulating in the fetal cardiovascular system, about 55% are directed to cells for energy use and 45 % are used as building blocks for non-essential amino acids, ribose (DNA), and glycerol (triglycerides).
+Once the glucose is circulating in the fetal cardiovascular system, about 55% is directed to cells for energy use and 45% is used as building blocks for non-essential amino acids, ribose (DNA), and glycerol (triglycerides).

 Since the fetus and placenta are growing rapidly during the second half of the pregnancy, one would think that the mother should increase her protein intake substantially.
 This is not correct.

-During the pregnancy fat is not an energy source for the fetus.
-Unsaturated longchain fatty acids are transferred o the fetus and are needed as building blocks for cell membranes and brain.
+During the pregnancy, fat is not an energy source for the fetus.
+Unsaturated long chain fatty acids are transferred to the fetus and are needed as building blocks for cell membranes and brain.

-Sufficient essential fatty acids, omega-3 and omega-6 fatty acids, translate into higher birthweight and larger head circumferences.
+Sufficient essential (omega-3 and omega-6) fatty acids translate into higher birthweight and larger head circumferences.
 Low supply of essential fatty acids is connected to lower cognitive capabilities.
-On the other hand too much essential fatty acids increase peroxidation and therefore will require more antioxidants to avoid oxidative damage to fetal cells.
+On the other hand, too many essential fatty acids increase peroxidation, and therefore will require more antioxidants to avoid oxidative damage to fetal cells.

-Many American women have an imbalanced intake of essential fatty acids, too much omega-6 fatty acids from soybean, corn, sunflower and safflower oils as well as meat and insufficient amounts of omega-3 fatty acids which come predominantly from fatty fish, walnuts, and some seeds.
-At this point it is unclear if American women who have a low omega-3 intake would benefit from a fish oil supplementation during pregnancy.
-Omega-3 fatty acid supplementation in the form of DHA is also discussed in the prevention of preterm birth.
+Many American women have an imbalanced intake of essential fatty acids: too much omega-6 fatty acids (from soybean, corn, sunflower or safflower oils, and meat) and insufficient amounts of omega-3 fatty acids (fatty fish, walnuts, and some seeds).
+At this point, it is unclear if American women who have a low omega-3 intake would benefit from fish oil supplementation during pregnancy.
+Omega-3 fatty acid supplementation in the form of DHA is also discussed in preventing preterm birth.

-Increased transfer of fatty acids in general takes place during the last weeks of pregnancy.
-This fat is not used as an energy source, but to build the fetal adipose tissue.
+Increased transfer of fatty acids takes place during the last weeks of pregnancy.
+This fat is not used as an energy source, but to build fetal adipose tissue.

 Selected Micronutrients Need Special Attention: Iron, Iodine, Vitamin D and Folate

 Most mothers in the US have a reasonable micronutrient intake to provide the fetus with sufficient amounts.
-Mineral deficiencies are more likely in vegetarian and vegans (Fe and Zn) and low-income populations and people living in poverty.
+Mineral deficiencies are more likely in vegetarian and vegans (Fe and Zn), as well as low-income populations and people living in poverty.
 A few minerals and vitamins need to be highlighted because intake in the US is not always optimal.

 The first mineral is iron.
 You already learned in the pre-conception section that iron deficiency should be addressed before pregnancy because iron stores take time to recover.